ReneNulschDE/mbapipy/info.md

-# mbapipy
+# mercedesmeapi

 MercedesME platform as a Custom Component for Home Assistant.

-Please login once in the MercedesME IOS or Android app before you install this component
+IMPORTANT: Please login once in the MercedesME IOS or Android app before you install this component

-Configuration:
+## Configuration:
 ```
 mercedesmeapi:
   username: YOUR_USERNAME
   password: YOUR_PASSWORD
 ```

-Optional configuration values
+# Optional configuration values
 ```
 mercedesmeapi:
   username: YOUR_USERNAME